IGoky13/command-line-based-adventure-game/README.md

 inventory: View and use items in your inventory.

 look: Look around the room to examine its contents.

+pick up:Picks up items on the floor

+attack:Attacks the creature.

 save: Save the game progress.